(download PDF of this exercise)

-Go to the AnyWho.com Website and search for your own name.
+Go to the White Pages and/or Intelius website and search for your own name.
 If there are no results for your name, search for the name of a close relative or friend.
-Then, briefly answer the following questions in your journal:
+Then, briefly answer the following questions:

 What name did you search for?